JamesLTaylor/QuantSA/Documentation/pages/excel/GetInstallPath.md

 keywords:
 last_updated: March 18, 2017
 tags:
-summary: Get a string representing the path in which QuantSA is intalled.
+summary: Get a string representing the path in which QuantSA is installed.
 sidebar: excel_sidebar
 permalink: GetInstallPath.html
 folder: excel
 ---

 ## Description
-Get a string representing the path in which QuantSA is intalled.
+Get a string representing the path in which QuantSA is installed.

 <!--HUMAN EDIT START-->